-Figure 10.6: Measurement of bulges and constrictions in the ER network.
-The estimated width for every pixel in each edge is scanned to detect local peaks, corresponding to bulges (magenta) and troughs, corresponding to constrictions (blue), which are annotated with the estimate tubule width at that point for channel 1.
-Bulges and constrictions are also detected for channel 2, and coded as green and yellow, respectively
+Figure 10.6: Measurement of peaks and troughs in the ER network.
+The estimated width for every pixel in each edge is scanned to detect local peaks, corresponding to bulges (magenta) and troughs, corresponding to constrictions (blue) for a luminal marker.
+These are annotated with the estimate tubule width at that point for channel 1.
+Peaks and troughs are also detected for channel 2 representing an RFP labelled reticulon, and coded as green and yellow, respectively